 I’ve noticed that many manufacturers say you can go 2 years without changing the spark plugs but I think that is just stupid.
 I recommend changing your spark plugs every year or when you do an oil change.

-A load tester like this one here is just a nice tool to have around the house.
+A load tester is just a nice tool to have around the house.
 A load tester will determine if a battery is strong enough to start an engine.

 If you ever have starting issues with your jet ski, I have a guide here that can help.